 Below: If your first electric guitar was in the 1960’s, there is a good chance it was a Teisco.
 Here are a few from the mid-sixties.
 The Teisco Del Ray was perhaps the most popular student guitar from the 1960’s.
 No wonder guitars became so popular in the sixties, would you rather be playing a Teisco Del Ray or an accordion?

 Below: A few more Guyatones, the second one has a set neck, may be from the late fifties.
 Check out the pickguard on the middle one.
 Awesome!
 Next to it is an inexpensive Prestige Mosrite copy.
-Can anyone help with the one on the end?
+Another 2015 Eastwood Custom Shop project was the Guyatone LG-50.

 Below: Far left is a guitar I lust after, but have never owned.
 I found it in a shop in San Diego but they were asking around $2000 for it.
 I found the one next to it on EBAY – in a severe state of dsrepair – for $100.
 I installed a tune-o-matic bridge and a Bigsby.
 Awesome player!
 Next to that are a couple of Norma’s and another attempt at copying the Burns pickguard.